-With CO.STARTERS recently passing the five-year mark as a company, after over a decade of learnings in what is now known as “ecosystem building” support, I felt it would be helpful to share some reflections on our journey and the journey of the communities we serve.
+CO.STARTERS recently passed the five-year mark as a company, representing more than a decade of learnings in what is now known as “ecosystem building” support.
+To mark this milestone I wanted to share some reflections on our journey and the journey of the communities we serve.

-As we have undergone this organizational transformation, the context surrounding us has also been transforming, in the way communities work with entrepreneurs and nurture ecosystems.
+As we have undergone this organizational transformation, our surrounding landscape has also transformed — seeing massive changes in the way communities work with entrepreneurs and nurture ecosystems.
 CO.STARTERS has been extraordinarily privileged to play a role in these changes, though we are certainly not alone.
-In fact, reflecting on this dual transformation—of CO.STARTERS and of ecosystem building—the context in which we live has played a significant role in shaping who we are today.
+This simultaneous evolution — of our organization and of the field of ecosystem building — reveals how the context in which we live has played a significant role in shaping what CO.STARTERS is today.

 A Major Shift Is Happening

 The biggest thing that’s become clear over the past five years is that a significant transformation is happening in our culture.
-The idea that we are shifting out of the industrial age into whatever the future model of society is—call it the connected age or the networked age—has been on the agenda of thought leaders and futurists for a long time.
+The idea that we are shifting out of the Industrial Age into whatever the future model of society is — the “connected age” or the “networked age” — has been on the agenda of thought leaders and futurists for a long time.
 For the grassroots community leaders we work with, it has become a day-to-day fact of life.

 People Are Hungry for Change

 In every community we support, there is a significant undertone I’ve been hearing, sometimes directly from individuals and sometimes from local leaders.
 A growing number of regular people care deeply about sharing their passion, knowledge, and expertise with the world through business, but they feel disconnected from existing institutional economic development resources and business support.

 People are frustrated with the current system.
 They feel like they are not represented in that system.
 They have a lot of energy, excitement, talent, passion — resources, even — but they do not feel valued.
 They don’t have a way to build on what they have to offer.